 Goal setting for life and family

-Setting up a cycling shop in Bowral NSW with two of his brothers in 2007, Brad learned firsthand what happens when you fail to plan.
-"We had no idea what we were doing,” Brad says.
-"We knew there was something there, did a bit of research and got stuck in."
+Setting up a cycling shop in Bowral NSW with two of his brothers in 2007, McGee learned firsthand what happens when you fail to plan.
+"We had no idea what we were doing, we knew there was something there, did a bit of research and got stuck in."

 When they closed the business in 2015, it was a big learning curve for all the brothers.
-For Brad, he realised that without proper planning, they’d still been operating in that dream world.
+For McGee, he realised that without proper planning, they’d still been operating in that dream world.